The Etiquette of LinkedIn Networking - A Handbook

 LinkedIn’s Recommended Practices for Sending Invitations

 LinkedIn encourages users to connect with people they know or with whom they have shared professional experiences.
 Use this guideline to your advantage by referencing any indirect connections, such as attending the same university or working in the same industry.
-It’s also important to respect the platform's rules and the preferences of its users by not sending repeated requests or messages that could be perceived as spam.
+It’s also important to

 Key Takeaways: